TejasNC/amazon-price-tracker-python/README.md

 ### Note
-- This script uses Gmail's SMTP server to send the email.
+- This script uses GMail's SMTP server to send the email.
 You can use any email server to send the email.

 ### Reference Links
 <h3>Price Tracker using Python</h3>